oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk10, types of journalism.md

 ### Questions to ask yourself when writing an op-ed or column

 * Do I have a clear point to make?
 If so, what is it?
 * Who cares?
 (Writing with a particular audience in mind can inform how you execute your column.
-Who is it that you are trying to conince?
+Who is it that you are trying to convince?
 Why are you targeting that specific reader?)
 * Is there substance to my argument?

 ### Distinguishing characteristics of an op-ed or column